FuzzyNoodle/Fuzzy-Spooder/README.md

 There are additional slots (up to 32 maximum) of preset spool holders, each with its name and weight.
 They are defined in the `\data\config.json` file.
 These preset spool holders can be selected in the spooder UI.

+### Using the Wifi_Stndalone Example
+User needs to provide wifi ssid/password, and Blynk Authorization Token in the config.json file.

 #### Spooder ID and mDNS

 The user needs to set an unique Spooder ID in the UI for each unit.
 The ID consists of a letter (from A to Z) and a number (from 1 to 99).
 For example, A1, B13, C3, etc...

 The unit's [mDNS](https://en.wikipedia.org/wiki/Multicast_DNS) hostname is prefixed with "spooder".
 For example, spooderA1, spooderB13, spooderC3, etc...
-The spooder's web page can be accessed simply using "**spooderA1.local**", "**spooderB13.local**", etc. Note that the mDNS hostname is case-insensitive, which means "**SPOODERA1.LOCAL**" works the same.
+The spooder can be accessed simply using "**spooderA1.local**", "**spooderB13.local**", etc. Note that the mDNS hostname is case-insensitive, which means "**SPOODERA1.LOCAL**" also works.
 If the mDNS isn't availble, IP address can always be used.

 #### Browser File System